ooni/spec/backends/bk-003-collector.md

         submitted reports.
 Allowed values are "json" and "yaml".
     }

-New collector implementations MUST and existing collector implementations SHOULD set the `Content-Type` to `application/json`.
+New collector implementations MUST&mdashland existing collector implementations SHOULD&mdash;set the `Content-Type` to `application/json`.

 Upon receiving a response, the client: